ddc-java/chapter-book-theme/_includes/abbreviations.md

 *[YAGNI]: You Ain't Gonna Need It
-*[YAML]: Yaml Ain't a Markup Language (originally, Yet Another Markup Language) *[yml]: 3-character variation of YAML, used as a file extension *[*nix]: Any operating systems that may be reasonably described as "Unix-like"---including macOS and Linux variants
+*[YAML]: Yaml Ain't a Markup Language (originally, Yet Another Markup Language) *[yml]: 3-character variation of YAML, used as a file extension *[*nix]: Any operating systems that may be reasonably described as "Unix-like"—including macOS and Linux variants